Zootopia: Theatrical

 Zootopia was released on March 4, 2016, in Disney Digital 3-D, 4DX, RealD 3D, and IMAX 3D, making it the first Disney animated film shown in domestic IMAX theaters since Treasure Planet (2002).
 It was shown for the first time to the public as a feature film in an international competition for a young audience during the Brussels Animation Film Festival in Belgium on February 7, and was screened to the general media and audience on February 13.

 In China, the state's SAPPRFT granted the film a rare two-week extension to play in theaters in addition to its limited 30-day run, which was to have ended on April 3.

 Alternative titles

 The film was retitled for theatrical release across several international territories.
-In the United Kingdom and other European, Middle Eastern, and North African countries, the film was renamed Zootropolis, a reference to the concept of a "metropolis" rather than to that of a "utopia".
-This was due to Disney being unable to trademark the name "Zootopia" in these territories for various legal reasons, including Danish Givskud Zoo registering the name Zootopia in 2014.
+In the United Kingdom and some other European, Middle Eastern, and North African countries, the film was renamed Zootropolis, a reference to the concept of a "metropolis" rather than to that of a "utopia".
+This was due to Disney being unable to trademark the name "Zootopia" in these territories for various legal reasons, including Danish Givskud Zoo registering the name Zootopia in 2010.
 In Germany, the film was titled Zoomania due to a children's book by German author Kay Fischer titled Zootopolis released in 2010, which was found to be too similar to Zootropolis.